thma/WhyHaskellMatters/README.md

 The trick is as follows: `add 5` returns a function of type `Integer -> Integer` which will add `5` to any Integer argument.

 Partial application thus allows us to write functions that return functions as result values.
+This technique is frequently used to provide functions with configuration data.

 ### Functions can be passed as arguments to other functions